JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 ### Discovery

-For the discovery process described in [](#general_discovery), the following considerations apply to MUD receivers:
+For the discovery process described in {{#general_discovery}}, the following considerations apply to MUD receivers:

 - MUD receivers MUST regularly perform a CoAP request to the "All MUD CoAP Nodes" multicast address for the `/.well-known/mud-url` URI